Zipheir/integer-map/SPEC.md

 associations are equal exactly when their keys are equal (in the sense of `=`) and if their values are equal in the sense of *comp*'s equality predicate (see SRFI 128).

+`(imapping<? comp imap1 imap2 imap3 ...)`

+`(imapping<=? comp imap1 imap2 imap3 ...)`

+`(imapping>? comp imap1 imap2 imap3 ...)`

+`(imapping>=? comp imap1 imap2 imap3 ...)`

+comparator imapping ... → boolean

+Returns `#t` iff each *imap* other than the last is a proper subset/subset/proper superset/superset of the last.

+# Set theory operations

+`(imapping-union imap1 imap2 imap3 ...)`

+`(imapping-intersection imap1 imap2 imap3 ...)`

+`(imapping-difference imap1 imap2 imap3 ...)`

+`(imapping-xor imap1 imap2)`

+imapping ... → imapping

+Return a newly allocated imapping whose set of associations is the union, intersection, asymmetric difference, or symmetric difference of the sets of associations of the *imaps*.
+Asymmetric difference is extended to more than two imappings by taking the difference between the first imapping and the union of the others.
+Symmetric difference is not extended beyond two imappings.
+When comparing associations, only the keys are compared.
+In case of duplicate keys, associations in the result imapping are drawn from the first imapping in which they appear.

+# Submappings

+`(imapping-open-interval imap low high)`

+`(imapping-closed-interval imap low high)`

+`(imapping-open-closed-interval imap low high)`

+`(imapping-closed-open-interval imap low high)`

+imapping int int → imapping

+Procedures that return a subset of *imap* containing the associations whose keys are contained in the interval from *low* to *high*.
+The interval may be open, closed, open below and closed above, or open above and closed below.

+`(isubmapping= imap k)`

+`(isubmapping< imap k)`

+`(isubmapping<= imap k)`

+`(isubmapping> imap k)`

+`(isubmapping>= imap k)`

+imapping int → imapping

+Procedures that return an imapping containing the associations of *imap* whose keys are equal to, less than/less than or equal to/greater than/greater than or equal to *k*.
+Note that the result of `isubmapping=` contains at most one element.